shivakumargayam/Calculator/README.md

 # Caluculator
-you have to run client and server in separate terminals this progarm runs all basic calculations
+you have to run client and server in separate terminals this progarm will do all basic calculations.